justinmfischer/core-background/README.md

 CoreBackground is a set of Objective-C classes inspired by the [iOS Yahoo Weather](https://itunes.apple.com/us/app/yahoo!-weather/id628677149?mt=8) App.
 It provides iOS location-based [Flickr](http://www.flickr.com/services/developer/) backgrounds with Gaussian blur light effects for iPhone.

-As one scrolls over the foreground a Gaussian blur light effect is applied to the background content.
+As one scrolls over the foreground a Gaussian blur light effect is applied to the background.
 This provides for an engaging location-based UX while at the same time providing a canvas to apply readable content to the foreground.
 CoreBackground is a non-blocking "event-based" Objective-C block API and all rendering occurs in backing stores to preserve the main run loop.
-Make it be the foundation of your next project today.
+Make it be the foundation of your next iOS project today.

 &copy; Copyrights